ArthurVianaCreator/arthurvianacreator.github.io/README.md

 ### Personalization

-*   **Visual Themes:** A light or dark theme selector to customize the site's appearance.
 *   **Advanced Badge System:** A personalized questionnaire to determine which of the three exclusive badges (Discoverer, Explorer, or Collector) best fits your music personality.
 *   **Language Selection:** Easily switch between Portuguese and English for a more comfortable browsing experience.